GARY MARK GILMORE was born on December 4, 1940 in McCamey, Texas. He later lived in Utah and Oregon while growing up and was too often in trouble.

 Most major publications such as Newsweek, Life, Criminal Minds, Rolling Stone, Playboy, People, National Enquirer and many more world wide ran stories of this bizarre case that brought back capital punishment.

 The ten years prior to Gary Gilmore’s execution was the only time in American history capital punishment was halted nation wide.
-This case officially reinstated the death penalty.
+This case officially reinstated the death penalty in America.

 In the Immortal Words of Gary Gilmore and NIKE, “[Just] Do It.”